erichards/fithalo/CodeBook.md

 There are a number of developments that would greatly improve the flexibility and functionality of this program, most notably of which is less stringent constraints on the input file format.
-Short-term goals include allowing the user to choose whether or not to use error weighting in the fits and creating handles for plot labels, enabling the user to interact with them so they do not overlap.
+Short-term goals include allowing the user to choose whether or not to use error weighting in the fits.
 Long-term goal is to overhaul the UI so that much of the metadata and user options can be specified through input options, allowing the program to be run interactively and as a non-interactive script for batch mode processing.
 It would also be nice to remove the assumed mass scaling for the